 2. How To Secure The Magic Circle.

-I usually work 3 rows of the pattern I’m using before I stop and secure the magic circle.
+To teach you how to close a magic circle I do a couple of things.
+First, I usually work 3 rows of the pattern I’m using before I stop and secure the magic circle.
 This is the fun part.
 I use a method I like to call the Triple Tuck Method.

 To close a magic circle, take your darning needle and thread the long tail end.
 If you hadn’t closed off your circle tight enough, now is the time to do it.
 Once you pull it tightly, you can now close your magic circle.